National Liver Awareness Month is an annual designation observed in October.

 Eat a variety of brightly colored, fresh plant foods (a sign they are high in antioxidants which helps prevent liver inflammation), combined with quality animal products and healthy fats.

-By sticking to a Paleo diet that’s very low in synthetic ingredients, allergens and toxins, you place the least amount of stress possible on your liver whilst boosting its ability to detoxify your system.
+By sticking to a Paleo diet for fatty liver disease that’s very low in synthetic ingredients, allergens and toxins, you place the least amount of stress possible on your liver whilst boosting its ability to detoxify your system.

 Dietary & Lifestyle Modification